rikiya-ohashi/ooservo/README.md

 * **Scalable Servo Control:** No arbitrary software limit on the number of servos.
 The practical limit is determined by your board's available I/O pins and RAM.
 * **Universal Compatibility:** Compatible with any digital I/O pin on a wide range of microcontrollers, including **Arduino, ESP32, Raspberry Pi Pico,** and more.
 * **Seamless Integration:** Uses the same wiring, form factor, and logic voltage (3.3V–5V) as the SG90.
+* **Open & Reprogrammable:** Supports direct firmware flashing using a standard Arduino board as a programmer—no dedicated hardware tools required.

 ## Mechanical Specifications